 As described above, temperature shock or pH shock can stress your sensitive fish, so they will often swim at the top of the tank until they adjust.

-When you purchase new fish, they are usually transported in a bag or container of their tank water, but it is unlikely the water in their new tank will match.
-Acclimating fish will allow them to adapt gently to their new environment and water conditions.
+When you purchase new fish, they are usually transported in a bag or container of original tank water, but it’s unlikely the water in their new tank will match.
+Acclimating fish allows them to adapt gently to their new environment and water conditions.

 The best way to acclimate your new fish is to float their bag in your fish tank for around 30 minutes.
 This will allow the water in their bag to match the water temperature in your tank.

 After 30 minutes, you can add a cup of your aquarium water to their bag, wait another 15 minutes, and repeat this process until their bag is full.
 You can then release your new fish into the tank.

 Swimming at the top of the tank can signify something is wrong with your fish, but it can also be caused by a lack of acclimation or water changes.
 If you notice any other symptoms, such as lethargy, listlessness, or abnormal behavior, check your water quality and take action.

 Fish Swimming At Top Of Tank At Night